margo/specification/system-design/margo-overview/software-composition.md

     UpdateElementStyle(cc2, $fontColor="black", $bgColor="lightsalmon", $borderColor="grey")
 ```

-The following diagram shows the relationship between the different resources of an application bundle and the required components for an example application providing both Helm v3 and Compose deployment profiles:
+The following diagram shows the relationship between the different resources of an [Application][application] bundle and the required [Components][component] for an example application providing both Helm v3 and Compose [Deployment Profiles][deployment-profile]:

 ```mermaid
 C4Component